 I was responsible for my mother’s care for 10 years.
 It started when she had a stroke when she was 86 years old.
 No one wants that call at 3 am or at any time.
-After months of rehabilitation she was ready to return home.
+After months of rehabilitation, she was ready to return home.
 The photo below was taken on my mother’s 87th Birthday.
 We celebrated in the skilled nursing facility where she resided.
 The photo is of me, my mother, and my son.

 The day I was scheduled to pick my mother up and bring her home was the day she fell and broke her hip.
-Off to the emergency room she went.
+Off to the emergency room, she went.
 It was truly an uphill battle from there.

 She was never able to return home.
 She spent the next nine years in a skilled nursing facility.
 To say that she did not like living there would be a gross understatement.
-No matter how “nice” a skilled facility is or how nice some of the care givers are … things happen.
+No matter how “nice” a skilled facility is or how nice some of the caregivers are … things happen.

 My mother was injured while the caregivers were putting her back into bed.
 That resulted in an infection in her leg.
 The doctors wanted to amputate her leg.
 Thankfully, I had Durable Power of Attorney and I said … No Way.
 My mother still had capacity at that time.
 She did not want any more surgeries.
-Either way they would need to do surgery either by amputating her leg, or doing skin graft surgery, which is what they did.
+Either way, they would need to do surgery either by amputating her leg or doing skin graft surgery, which is what they did.

 My Mom did not really have it in her to undergo rehabilitative therapy again after the skin graft surgery.
 She did not want to get out of bed and do “all of that work” again.
 She begged me not to make her go through it again.
-As odd as it may seem, making these decisions on her behalf were easy.
-My mother made it perfectly clear to me what she wanted done, and not done, when she gave me Durable Power of Attorney.
+As odd as it may seem, making these decisions on her behalf was easy.
+My mother made it perfectly clear to me what she wanted to be done, and not done when she gave me Durable Power of Attorney.
 I was not making the decisions for her.
 I was honoring the decisions and choices she made when she was healthy and vibrant.

 As time marched on dementia began to march its way into my mother’s life.
 There was no stopping it.
 It was difficult to watch and emotionally challenging for me to deal with.
 The photo below means the world to me.
 It was the last time I was with my mother and she still recognized me and knew who I was.
 It was taken in November 2014 on Thanksgiving day.
 Those big brown eyes of hers locked into my eyes as she got a big smile on her face and said “You are my Kathleen.”
 She was so confused she thought my eldest brother was her husband.
 She would ask me how my Dad was doing.
 My father predeceased her 20 years earlier.

 In April 2015 I knew it was time.
 I did not hesitate in making arrangements to have her moved to an exclusive hospice care facility.
 I have so much respect and gratitude for the hospice nurses and staff.
-Within 3 days of her arrival my mother passed away peacefully.
+Within 3 days of her arrival, my mother passed away peacefully.
 She was ready.
 She died with dignity and grace on April 16, 2015.

 A numbing feeling set inside of me.
-With no time to truly mourn and grieve I found myself dealing with funeral arrangements and administrative matters such as bank accounts, social security, pension payments, etc. Overwhelm became the overriding emotion.
+With no time to truly mourn and grieve, I found myself dealing with funeral arrangements and administrative matters such as bank accounts, social security, pension payments, etc. Overwhelm became the overriding emotion.

 Life does not stop to allow us time to mourn.
 Life does not stop when we feel grief.
 Life expects us to carry on.
 After all, life is for the living – right?